88lex/sasync/README.md

   - This file keeps track of which json has been last used. sasync uses a file rather than a variable to keep count in order to allow multiple/parallel instances of sasync to run while using the same range of jsons

+NEXTJS=1
+  - Cycle json count by NEXTJS.
+Default increment is 1
+  - Using NEXTJS=101 pushes each cycle into a new project and may help avoid api issues

 FILTER="$SASDIR/filter"
   - Location of the default filter file
   - You can leave this file blank, but do not delete it as rclone looks for it
   - Filter files work a bit  differently than --include/--exclude.
 See https://rclone.org/filtering/#filter-from-read-filtering-patterns-from-a-file

+NOTIF_ALL=false or true
+  - Use apprise to send ALL messages
+  - Must install/config apprise separately)

+NOTIF_KEY=false or true
+  - Use apprise to send only summary/key messages
+  - Must install/config apprise separately)

+NOTIF_COMM="apprise"
+  - "apprise" sends messages to the default service
+  - Adjust the apprise command if you want to send to a non-default service or to use options

+IFS1=$' \t\n'
+  - Field separator for set file
+  - Use ',' or '|' if you do not use space

 <br>